 The annual maximum is the dollar amount that your insurance policy will pay up to before it exhausts all of your benefits.
 For a lot of plans, that’s around $1,500 (the same about it’s been since the 1980s.)
 So, if you need a lot of dental implants, your coverage might only help pay for a couple of them.

-What’s the cheapest, most affordable way to get dental implants?
+What’s the most affordable dental implants?
 Here are your best options:

 You can get some hands-down amazing dentistry performed at a local dental school.
-Yes, these student doctors are still learning and perfecting their skills, but you won’t be tossed in with someone brand new.
+Yes, these dental student doctors are still learning and perfecting their skills, but you won’t be tossed in with someone brand new.
 They’ll be supervised by an experienced team during the process.
 And chances are, getting dental implants at a dental school might actually put you with the post-grad specialist students who are already licensed dentists!
 Those are the students who have already graduated from dental school but return for 2-3 more years to become a specialist in a particular field of oral health (such as periodontics or oral surgery.)

-While dental schools might not take your insurance, their fees are extremely low and worthwhile if you are concerned about how much dental implants cost.
+While dental schools might not take your dental insurance, their fees are extremely low and worthwhile if you are concerned about how much dental implants cost.

 It’s fairly common for implant patients to finance all or a portion of their reconstructive treatment, depending on whether they have insurance or money set aside.
 Today’s financing options typically include low-interest and 0% interest financing plans that can easily fit into your budget.